StephenDodd1/laissez-fit--client/README.md

 :arrows_counterclockwise:  - Reloading will logout the user.
 For that, Navigation is very simple.
 There are 4 screens, outside of the login and signup pages.
 These include Tracking and Articles.
 Articles is a list of titles, which can be opened, each of which includes navigation to add a comment on the comment page.

 :white_check_mark:  - Previously submitted days are updated with a PATCH request, which are otherwise submitted with a POST request.

+:left_speech_bubble:  - There is a comment component is to add a comment, while the comments component displays the comments of a chosen article.

 The endpoints to the API are users, tracking, articles and comments.